Message from the Director-General

-Connect researchers and the community to the national archival collection and enhance understanding of the role of the Archives
+Connect researchers and the community to the national archival collection and enhance understanding of the role of the National Archives.

-- Deliver and promote strategic and innovative public programs and services through education and outreach programs, exhibitions, publications and promotional events
+- deliver and promote strategic and innovative public programs and services through education and outreach programs, exhibitions, publications, promotional events and digital platforms

 The national archival collection is accessible and promoted, and made available through multiple channels regardless of original format.

-1. Percentage increase in public engagement with the Archives
+1. Increase in public engagement with the National Archives

-2. Qualitative evaluation of the accessibility and level of engagement with the national archival collection
+2. Accessibility and level of engagement with the national archival collection

 |Case studies demonstrating channels used and cooperation with other stakeholders||Case studies demonstrating channels used and cooperation with other stakeholders||Case studies demonstrating channels used and cooperation with other stakeholders||Case studies demonstrating channels used and cooperation with other stakeholders|

-- RecordSearch reports are used to show change over time.
+- RecordSearch reports provide evidence of changes over time.

-- Reports and statistical data for nominated channels and services are combined to provide an agreed aggregate measure of citizen engagement.
+- Reports and statistical data for nominated channels and services are combined to provide an agreed aggregate measure of public engagement.

 - Quarterly reporting identifies initiatives and achievements.